-Enterprise User Security for 12c Release 1 (12.1) requires Release 9.0.4 (or later) version of Oracle Internet Directory, which installs with the required version of the Oracle schema.
+Enterprise User Security for Release 12c or later requires Release 9.0.4 (or later) version of Oracle Internet Directory, which installs with the required version of the Oracle schema.
 This schema is backward compatible.
 After you have installed Oracle Internet Directory, perform the following directory usage configuration tasks: